-Casino robbery suspect critically wounded in brief shootout
+Casino robbery suspect dies after shootout with police

 - Flipping off cop is free speech, court says

+The suspect’s death was confirmed by a police spokesman, Officer Aden OcampoGomez.

-No identities were released and police did not disclose how much money the suspect took in the holdup.
+No identities were released.
+Police did not disclose how much money the suspect took in the holdup.

+The first name of police Capt.
+Nichole Splinter has been corrected in this story.